brianmuigai96/wildlife-tracker/README.md

 ## Known Bugs
 There are no known bugs at the moment
 ## Technologies Used
-Java, Spark, Handlebars, PostgreSQL Bootstrap, CSS
+Java Spark,
+Handlebars,
+PostgreSQL
+Bootstrap,
+CSS
 ## Support and contact details
 muigaibrian@gmail.com
 ### License